 Sometimes it takes years or even months to recoup the cost of acquiring a customer.
 Startups frequently discover that their growth is constrained by the amount they can spend on client acquisition, which makes cash flow challenging during the first few years of operation.

 Most B2B saas companies reinvest in more marketing the quicker their CAC recovers.
-To be healthy, SaaS businesses should try to recoup this expense within a year.
+SaaS businesses should try to recoup this expense within a year to be healthy.

 There are, of course, exceptions.
 If you previously provided the good or service for free, you might notice some subscribers cancel their subscriptions after the free trial.

-The following enterprise SaaS metrics for churn are the most typical ones most SaaS companies suffer:
+The following enterprise SaaS metrics for churn are the most typical ones most SaaS companies suffer from: